usnistgov/IFA/README.md

 - Submit the form to get a link to download ifa-n.nn.zip
 - Extract IFC-File-Analyzer.exe from the zip file and run it.
 This will install the IFCsvr toolkit that is used to read IFC files.

-Download the IFA files from the GitHub 'source' directory to a directory on your computer.
+Download the IFA files from GitHub to a directory on your computer.

 - The name of the directory is not important
 - The IFC File Analyzer is written in [Tcl](https://www.tcl.tk/)